 Directions

-- Add 1 Tablespoon butter and a drizzle of extra virgin olive oil to a large nonstick skillet over medium-high heat (oil will keep butter from burning.)
-Mix flour and lots of salt and pepper in a shallow dish then dredge chicken breasts and add to skillet.
-Saute until golden brown on both sides, 2-3 minutes a side.
-Chicken does not have to be completely cooked through.
-Remove to a plate then set aside.
+- Add 1 Tablespoon butter and the extra virgin olive oil to a large, nonstick skillet over medium-high heat.
+Once the butter has melted, add the chicken breasts then saute until golden brown on each sides, 2-3 minutes per side — the chicken does not need to be completely cooked through at this point.
+Transfer the chicken to a plate then set aside.

-- Add remaining tablespoon butter to skillet then add mushrooms, leeks, and shallot, season with salt and pepper, then saute until mushrooms are golden brown and tender, 5 minutes.
-Add garlic then saute for one more minute.
-Add chicken broth and tarragon then nestle chicken back into skillet and simmer until sauce has thickened and reduced, and chicken is cooked through, 3-4 minutes.
-Squeeze a bit of lemon juice over the skillet then stir to combine.
-Add more salt and pepper if necessary then serve.
+- Add the chicken broth and tarragon into the skillet then use a spatula to scrape up any browned bits from the bottom.
+Nestle the chicken into the skillet then simmer until the sauce has thickened and reduced slightly, and the chicken is cooked through, ~5 minutes.
+Squeeze a bit of lemon juice into the skillet then stir to combine.
+Taste then add more salt and pepper if necessary and then scoop onto plates and serve.

 Try the “Llama Llama” series of books – my toddlers love it!
 Also the “Pout Pout Fish” series is good!